-Pennsylvania Independent Battery C and Pennsylvania Independent Battery F had been consolidated prior to the battle of Gettysburg due to casualties.
-They were separated again later in the war, but at Gettysburg they fought as one battery.
-The combined batteries were commanded by Captain James Thompson, and brought six 3″ Ordnance rifles to the field.
+Pennsylvania Independent Battery C and Pennsylvania Independent Battery F had been consolidated in June of 1863 due to casualties from the Battle of Chancellorsville.
+They were separated again in March of 1964, but at Gettysburg they fought as one battery.
+The batteries were commanded by Captain James Thompson, and brought six 3″ Ordnance rifles to the field.

 From the front: